 Carbohydrates are stored as glycogen in your muscles and liver and also serve as fuel for high-intensity and endurance exercise.
 If your fitness regimen is intense—say, you’re training for a marathon—you need 40 to 60 additional grams of carbs per hour of exercise to help your performance, says Stuart Galloway, Ph.D., who studies exercise metabolism at the University of Stirling, Scotland.

 Another way to think about this is 1 extra gram of carbs per minute you work out.
 According to 2013 research in the journal Sports Medicine, carbs boost performance during endurance and high-intensity workouts.
 Better performances burn more calories.

-And while carb loading before a race is a must, no evidence suggests that switching between high- and low-carb days (or “carb cycling”) helps performance.
+And while carbo loading before a race is a must, no evidence suggests that switching between high- and low-carb days (or “carb cycling”) helps performance.
 Some experts say it may even hurt your health.
 Shifting between low and high insulin levels can cause low-grade inflammation, says Cresci.

 After your workout, you need to consume just as much carbs as protein—ideally more.
 That’s because insulin may help with protein synthesis and muscle building, a 2015 study in the Journal of the International Society of Sports Nutrition suggests.
 Aim for a 1:1 or 2:1 carb-to-protein ratio after you hit the gym.
 Lift some chocolate milk, apple slices with almond butter, or pita and hummus.

 So here’s your prescription: Eat a consistent amount of complex carbs every day (unless you’re running a marathon or doing some similar activity the next day) from the greatest variety of whole sources possible.
 Then enjoy all the disease-fighting, gut-filling benefits.